chb/indivo_server/doc/sphinx/source/api-reference.rst

 .. http:get:: /records/{RECORD_ID}

+   Get information about an individual record.

+     Will return :http:statuscode:`200` with information about the record on success.

    :shortname: record
    :accesscontrol: A principal in full control of the record, the admin app that created the record, or a user app with access to the record.